EliAndrewC/l7r/setting/l7r.md

 In some respects, Channeling Prophecy is more potent than Devotional Prophecy.
 After all, it is the Fortune themselves who direct the prophet's attention, showing what needs to be seen.
 The prophet is not merely observing the possibilities; they are glimpsing truths or trajectories that the divine deem essential.
 This direct involvement from the divine being can lend a weight and certainty to these prophecies that is harder to achieve through the personal exploration of Devotional Prophecy.

 However, this potency comes with its own limitations.
 Unlike Devotional Prophecy, where the prophet exercises some level of choice in where to direct their gaze, in Channeling Prophecy the prophet has much less agency.
 The divine being sets the agenda, guiding the prophet's visions according to their own divine will.
 Consequently, the prophet may have less control over the areas of future they inspect, and their second sight is heavily influenced by the interests and priorities of the Fortune providing the vision.
-This path offers powerful visions, but also a path that demands surrender to the will of the divine.
+This path offers powerful visions, but also demands surrender to the will of the divine.

 Covenant Prophecy represents a distinct relationship between prophet and divine entity, often a Fortune.
 This discipline of prophecy stems from a compact or understanding between the mortal and the divine.
 Due to its nature as a divine commitment, Covenant Prophecy stands as the more reliable prophecy discipline, provided the covenant remains intact.
 These carry a certainty that others lack, for the gods themselves have pledged their future actions, under two forms of covenants: Sentinel Prophecies and Stratagem Prophecies.